Kuan on One

-Kuan on One (Note: Translation note: the title is a play on the Cebuano word kuan and the English phrase "one on one") is a Philippine digital talk show by ABS-CBN Studios.
+Kuan on One (Note: Translation note: the title is a play on the Cebuano word kuan and the English phrase "one on one") is a Philippine digital talk show by ABS-CBN Studios with association of Star Magic.
 Hosted by Melai Cantiveros-Francisco, it premiered on YouTube and iWant on July 2, 2024.
 It has been recognized as the first mainstream talk show in the Cebuano language.

 Each episode features different celebrity guests who can speak in Cebuano or any other Visayan language such as Waray or Hiligaynon.
 Both the celebrity guest and Melai primarily communicate in their native language.
 English and Filipino subtitles are also available for non-Bisaya speakers.

-Kuan on One is set to return for a fourth season, which will premiere on November 25, 2025.
+The fifth season premiered on June 9, 2026.

 Development

 The series was first announced on June 11, 2024, on ABS-CBN's social media pages.
 A mediacon for the series entitled "Kuan on One with the Media" was held on June 25 along with the release of the series' second trailer and a poster drop.
 The first season then premiered on July 2, 2024.

 Kuan on One was later renewed for a second season, with a media conference for the second season entitled "Kuan on One and One with the Media" held last November 8, 2024, with drag queen Lady Morgana of Drag Race Philippines season 1 as the host.
 The second season then premiered on November 12, 2024.

 Kuan on One would then be renewed for a third season which was announced on May 22, 2025.
 The season then premiered on June 17, 2025.

 Kuan on One would further be renewed for a fourth season which was announced on November 5, 2025.
-During the media conference held on November 19, Cantiveros revealed AZ Martinez, Matteo Guidicelli, and Beauty Gonzalez as the newest celebrity guests for the upcoming season, which will premiere on November 25.
+During the media conference held on November 19, Cantiveros revealed AZ Martinez, Matteo Guidicelli, and Beauty Gonzalez as the newest celebrity guests for the upcoming season, which premiered on November 25.

+Kuan on One was subsequently renewed for a fifth season, with the announcement made on May 26, 2026.
+A media conference, branded as #KuanConSeason5, was held on June 4, 2026, and was hosted by Season 2 guest Hana Beshie.
+During the event, Cantiveros revealed Ellen Adarna as the first celebrity guest of the upcoming season.